go2sh/cmake-integration-vscode/README.md

 Most settings are documented well through VSCode settings dialog.
 The most important settings are:

-  * `cmake.generator`: The generator to generate the build system.
+  * `cmake.default.generator`: The generator to generate the build system.
     Set this to an apropriate user default.
 (See Pitfalls)

+Options `cmake.build.workspaceTargets` and `cmake.build.targetDependencies`
-Options `cmake.workspaceTargets` and `cmake.targetDependencies` can be used to configure an andvanced build workflow.
+can be used to configure an andvanced build workflow.

-  * `cmake.workspaceTargets`: A list of targets, that are executed on the `Build workspace` command.
+  * `cmake.build.workspaceTargets`: A list of targets, that are executed on the `Build workspace` command.
-  * `cmake.targetDependencies`: A list of dependencies between projects and/or targets, that will be resolved before building.
+  * `cmake.build.targetDependencies`: A list of dependencies between projects and/or targets, that will be resolved before building.
     (e.g. Dependency between a library project and an application project using it)